8fold/site-joshbruce.com/content/public/essays-and-editorials/the-self/content.md

 ## Character

-Character is to individual what culture is to [the group](/essays-and-editorials/the-group/).
+Character is to the individual what culture is to [the group](/essays-and-editorials/the-group/).

 Character is your personal set of values, principles, practices, and tools.